Chris Brown arrest adds to troubled history

 Following Tuesday's incident legendary songwriter Diane Waren tweeted "Chris Brown got arrested for assaulting a woman today.
 In other shocking news the sun rose this morning and is expected to set tonite."

 Still, through it all Brown has maintained a loyal fan base.
-Many of his supporters have since news of the Tuesday incident became public been tweeting their support of the embattled singer, using his nickname "Breezy" for the hashtag #FreeBreezy.
+Since news of Tuesday's incident became public, many of Brown's supporters have been tweeting their support for the embattled singer, using his nickname "Breezy" for the hashtag #FreeBreezy.

 Brown was charged on suspicion of "assault with a deadly weapon" Tuesday evening after a nine hour standoff with police.
 Police were called to Brown's home around 3 a.m. local time.
 While they waited outside, he took to Instagram to slam the police and say that he was being targeted.